 If you’ve wondered whether it’s safe yet to go back to the dentist, you’re not alone.
 In the early days of the pandemic, nearly all dental practices closed their doors except in cases of emergency.
-As of mid-July 2020, 42% of dental offices have reopened to provide services, according to a member survey conducted by the American Dental Association.

 Thanks to appropriate dental PPE and evidence-based protocols, millions of patients have safely visited their dentists over the last few months to receive dental care.
 At the forefront of dental research and practice, Penn Dental Medicine has led the field in pursuing the most stringent safety measures recommended by health authorities.

 Oral health is integral to overall health because of its role in treating oral diseases, which can affect systemic health.

 When checkups are delayed and dental pain is ignored, a small cavity can turn into a root canal or tooth extraction.
 That increases the amount of treatment time required, cost of services, and even the level of pain experienced.
 In rare cases, ignoring the pain of tooth infection can even be fatal if it reaches the bloodstream.

 Furthermore, if you know you have a history of certain dental conditions, you’ll want to keep receiving necessary treatments on a regular basis.
 If you were treated for a cavity or gum disease in the past, regular checkups are especially necessary.
 These checkups will allow the dentist to halt the progression of any oral diseases before they can become more serious.

 The chain of infection refers to the series of events that make it possible for a pathogen to cause infection in a person.